clarknielsen/unity-tutorials/README.md

 Now the bowl's mesh collider will still interact with the rest of the game world but ignore the ball.
 We'll rebuild a collider specifically for the ball.
 Fair warning: this is the tedious part!

 Right click the `Bowl` object in the Hierarchy pane and select "Create Empty."
 Rename the empty object to "Bottom" and add a Box Collider component to this object.
-Use the `sphere1_default` mesh as a guide to resize and position the `Bottom` object so that it overlaps with the bottom of the mesh.
+Use the `sphere1_default` mesh as a guide to resize and position the `Bottom` object so that it fits nicely inside where the bottom of the mesh is.

 You'll then need to create several more empty box colliders to basically rebuild the skeletal structure of the bowl.
-The end result should look something like the following image:
+The end result should look something like the following image, when the mesh is temporarily hidden:

 ![Several box colliders make up the shape of a bowl](./images/07-box-colliders.png)